J

 Biography

-James Slipper, born on 6 June 1989, is a veteran Australian loosehead prop widely regarded as one of the most durable and technically accomplished front-rowers of his generation.
-A centurion for the Wallabies and a former Test captain, Slipper has built his career on exceptional scrummaging technique, longevity and a remarkably high work rate around the park for a front-row forward.
-His honours include multiple Super Rugby titles and the prestigious John Eales Medal, awarded to Australia's best and fairest player.
-At the Brumbies, he provides crucial set-piece stability and senior leadership, mentoring the next generation of forwards coming through the system.
-Slipper's combination of experience, composure and consistency has made him a trusted figure in both club and international environments for well over a decade.
+Few front-rowers of the modern era can match the durability and longevity of James Slipper.
+Born on 6 June 1989, the Australian loosehead prop is widely regarded as one of the most technically accomplished forwards of his generation - a Wallabies centurion and former Test captain whose career has been built on exceptional scrummaging technique and a remarkably high work rate around the field for a front-row forward.
+Slipper's honours reflect that standing.
+He has won multiple Super Rugby titles and the John Eales Medal, awarded to Australia's best and fairest player, while amassing a level of international experience few of his peers can rival.
+At the Brumbies he provides crucial set-piece stability and senior leadership, mentoring the next generation of forwards coming through the Canberra system.
+That blend of experience, composure and consistency has made Slipper a trusted figure in both club and international environments for well over a decade.
+As one of the elder statesmen of Australian rugby, he continues to anchor the scrum and set standards for the forwards around him, his presence as valuable off the field as it is in the tight exchanges.